kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### Using imagePullSecrets

-An imagePullSecret is a way to pass a secret that contains a Docker (or other) image registry password to the Kubelet so it can pull a private image on behalf of your Pod.
+An imagePullSecret is a way to pass a secret that contains a Docker (or other) image registry password to the kubelet so it can pull a private image on behalf of your Pod.

 **Manually specifying an imagePullSecret**

-Use of imagePullSecrets is described in the [images documentation](/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod)
+Use of `imagePullSecrets` is described in the [images](/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) documentation.

 ### Arranging for imagePullSecrets to be Automatically Attached

-You can manually create an imagePullSecret, and reference it from a serviceAccount.
-Any pods created with that serviceAccount or that default to use that serviceAccount, will get their imagePullSecret field set to that of the service account.
+You can manually create an `imagePullSecret`, and reference it from a ServiceAccount.
+Any Pods created with that ServiceAccount` or that default to use that `serviceAccount`, will get their `imagePullSecret` field set to that of the service account.
 See [Add ImagePullSecrets to a service account](/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account) for a detailed explanation of that process.

 ### Automatic Mounting of Manually Created Secrets

-Manually created secrets (e.g. one containing a token for accessing a github account) can be automatically attached to pods based on their service account.
+Manually created secrets, for example, one containing a token for accessing a github account, can be automatically attached to pods based on their service account.
 See [Injecting Information into Pods Using a PodPreset](/docs/tasks/inject-data-application/podpreset/) for a detailed explanation of that process.